entest-hai/vscode-ssh-ssm-ec2/README.md

 ### Setup vscode ssh remote to the EC2

-[follow this to ](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)nstall ssh remote extension for vscode
+[follow this to ](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) install ssh remote extension for vscode

 generate SSH key pair from the local machine